top of page

 Here you can learn how I made my body as inhospitable as possible to prostate cancer through standard medication and my Big Three: Diet, Meditation and a Low-Stress Lifestyle.

-Rather than blogging here, I'll be posting on Substack.
-Just go to substack.com and search my name or my handle, Dead Man Chatting
+Rather than blogging here, I'll be posting on Substack under the handle of Dead Man Chatting.
+Just go to https://substack.com/@deadmanchatting

 Image by Kristopher Roller